-6.26 The Self-Build and Custom Housebuilding Act 2015 requires local authorities to have a register of people who are interested in self-build or custom build housing projects in their area.
+6.27 The Self-Build and Custom Housebuilding Act 2015 requires local authorities to have a register of people who are interested in self-build or custom build housing projects in their area.
 The register enables the Council to understand the demand for self-build and custom build houses in the borough and to develop a strategy for providing plots to meet this demand.

-6.27 The level of demand is established by reference to the number of entries added to an authority's register during a base period.
+- 6.28 The level of demand is established by reference to the number of entries added to an authority's register during a base period.
 The first base period begins on the day on which the register is established and ends on 30 October 2016.
 Each subsequent base period is the period of 12 months beginning immediately after the end of the previous base period.
-Subsequent base periods will therefore run from 31 October to 30 October each year.

-6.28 At the end of each base period, the Council has three years in which to permission an equivalent number of plots of land, which are suitable for self-build and custom housebuilding, as there are entries for that base period.

-6.29 The Council's register was made available in 2016.
-During the latest register monitoring period to the end of October 2021 (base period 6), one further entry was also added bringing the total currently on the register to thirteen.

-6.30 All entrants were interested in building detached houses or detached bungalows.
+Subsequent base periods will therefore run from 31 October to 30 October each year. - 6.29 At the end of each base period, the Council has three years in which to permission an equivalent number of plots of land, which are suitable for self-build and custom housebuilding, as there are entries for that base period. - 6.30 The Council's register was made available in 2016.
+During the latest register monitoring period to the end of October 2022 (base period 7), no further entries were added to the register meaning the total number remained at 13. - 6.31 All entrants were interested in building detached houses or detached bungalows.
 Entrants were interested in a variety of locations and plot sizes, although the majority were interested in larger plots.
 The highest demand was for 4 bed dwellings.

-Base period 2016 (1) 2016/17 (2) 2017/18 (3) 2018/19 (4) 2019/20 (5) 2020/21 (6)
+Base peri od 2016 (1) 2016/17 (2) 2017/18 (3) 2018/19 (4) 2019/20 (5) 2020/21 (6) 2021/22 (7)

-Individual 2 4 0 3 1 1
+Individua I 2 4 0 3 1 1 0

-Group 0 0 0 0 0 0
+Group 0 0 0 0 0 0 0

-Other 0 2 0 0 0 0
+Other 0 2 0 0 0 0 0

-Base period total 2 6 0 3 1 1

-Running total 2 8 8 11 12 13